 • Including him in your decision and schedule planning, to keep him in the loop of whatever is happening.

-• Setting half an hour aside everyday for one on one talking sessions
+• Setting half an hour aside every day for one-on-one talking sessions

 • Planning a sport or outdoor activity with one parent on weekly basis while the other parent may take care of the disabled child